MonirZaman/MonirZaman.github.io/_posts/2026-03-06-AI-Agent-Security.md

 - **Cross‑organization threat sharing:**
   Expect industry‑wide consortia to publish attack patterns and mitigations, similar to CVE for software.

----

-Securing AI agents isn’t a one‑time task; it’s an ongoing discipline that must evolve with the agents themselves.
+As a final thought, securing AI agents isn’t a one‑time task; it’s an ongoing discipline that must evolve with the agents themselves.
 By staying abreast of the latest research and embedding defenses into the development lifecycle, we can reap the benefits of autonomy without falling prey to its risks.

-Feel free to share your own experiences or questions in the comments below — the conversation around **AI agent security** is only just beginning.

-*— Monir Zaman*

----

-> ⚠️ _Note: this post is informed by public research and best practices as of early 2026.
-Always check for newer developments before deploying critical systems._